Angel-Studios/react-native-payments/README.md

 otherwise the user gets charged, but we don't know about it.

 # Apple
-Limits in app purchases and subscriptions to $999.99
+Limits in-app purchases and subscriptions to $999.99

-People can purchase up to 10 of a single product at a time
+Users can in-app purchase up to 10 of a single product at a time

 # Android
-Limits in app purchases to $400
+Limits in-app purchases to $400